EnlightenedAI-Lab/EnlightenedAI-Lab/README.md

 ---

+## Funders & Collaborators

+We welcome collaboration with research labs, foundations, and institutions interested in:

+- Reflective alignment & stabilizing frontier AI systems
+- Long-horizon behavioural prediction
+- Safety evaluation frameworks
+- Scientific foundations of AI coherence

+> **If you would like to collaborate or support this work, please contact:**
+> **research@enlightenedai.ai**

+Your name or institution could be listed here.

+---

 ## 📜 License
 All repositories under Enlightened AI Lab are released with open scientific intent.
 License terms may differ per project.